-- Play with pattern that cover the entire range of shades from close to black to its lightest tint close to white.
+- Play with patterns that cover the entire range of shades from close to black to its lightest tint close to white.
 Tip: This works best with gray (see last photo on the right).

 - Use a statement necklace or belt to create interest.

 - For a variation of the monochromatic theme try just an outfit of distinct shades in the same color family that differ more than just being a deeper or lighter shade of the same color.

 Take the stress out of getting dressed with my style recipe book How to Dress for Success in Midlife.
 Buy the book now.